 Do consider a smaller tree this year with fewer ornaments.
 Remove a piece of furniture to create space for the tree and avoid making the room feel cramped.

 Do remember that your knick knacks can be attractive to small children when they are visiting with their parents.
 Put away anything that you would be heartbroken to lose.

 - Why Do An Inspection Before Selling Your Home

 - A Home Improvement That Pays for Itself

 - Selling Tips for Vacant Homes

-If you are in the market to buy or sell a home on the West Bank of New Orleans, please contact the West Bank Living Team.
-With dedicated listing and buyer agents who believe that buying and selling a home can be fun, it would be our pleasure to help you with any of your West Bank real estate needs.
+If you are in the market to buy or sell a home in New Orleans, please call us at 504-327-5303.
+With dedicated listing and buyer agents who believe that buying and selling a home can be fun, it would be our pleasure to help you with any of your real estate needs.